bsxfan/Keyboard/readme.md

 I tried to create a macro with the same capability.
-The idea was that `@locals`, `@__FILE__` and `@__LINE__` could be invoked from inside the macro definition, so that the keyboard functionality could be invoked with the shorther macro call:
+The idea was that `@locals`, `@__FILE__` and `@__LINE__` could be invoked from inside the macro definition, so that the keyboard functionality could be invoked with the shorter macro call:
 ```
     @keyboard
 ```